 While for now, bars and mixologists needn’t worry about losing happy hour customers, we can’t help but wonder if this is just the beginning of an increasing demand for more alcohol-free zones for people to connect.
 Sobriety, it seems, is losing some of its stigma.

-Andrea Rice is the Practice and Community Editor for Wanderlust Media.
-She is also a writer and yoga teacher.
-Her work has also appeared in The New York Times, Yoga Journal, SONIMA, mindbodygreen, and a variety of online magazines.
-Her teaching style is a blend of her love for music and intuitive movement, with emphasis on core strength.
-You can find her regular classes at shambhala yoga & dance center in Brooklyn, and often as a guest teacher for Deep House Yoga.
-Connect with Andrea on Instagram and Twitter.
+Andrea Rice is a writer and yoga teacher.
+Her work has also appeared in The New York Times, Yoga Journal, SONIMA, NY Yoga+Life, mindbodygreen and other online publications.
+You can find her regular classes at shambhala yoga & dance center in Brooklyn, and connect with her on Instagram, Twitter, and on her website.